sushisuj/union_shop/Checklist.md

 - [x] Git: Regular, small, meaningful commits with clear commit messages
 - [x] README: A comprehensive, well-formatted and accurate README file
-- [ ] Testing: Tests covering all or almost all of the application; passing tests
+- [x] Testing: Tests covering all or almost all of the application; passing tests
 - [ ] External Services: Integration and utilization of cloud services

-- [ ] Test Functions for all files